hyperjiang/lunar/README.md

 app := lunar.New("myAppID", lunar.WithServer("localhost:8080"))

-// get value of key in default namespace app.Get(key)
+// get value of key in default namespace app.GetValue(key)

-// get value of key in namespaces ns1 and ns2 app.Get(key, "ns1", "ns2")
+// get value of key in namespace ns app.GetValueInNamespace(key, "ns")

-// get all the configs in default namespace app.GetAll()
+// get all the configs in ns namespace app.GetValues("ns")

-// get all the configs in ns namespace app.GetAll("ns")
+// get the content of ns namespace, if the type of ns is properties then will return configs in json format app.GetContent("ns")

 // watch changes
 app.Watch()